How to Successfully Appeal Your Criminal Conviction in California

 Generally, an application for a “Certificate of Probable Cause” must be filled out if you are filing an appeal from a conviction where:

-a.
-You plead guilty, no contest to a felony charge, or admitted a felony probation violation; and
+1. You plead guilty, no contest to a felony charge, or admitted a felony probation violation; and

-Once you file the Notice of Appeal and an application for a “Certificate of Probable Cause,” the judge who took your plea of guilty or no contest will review the documents carefully, and, accept or reject your appeal.
+Once you file the Notice of Appeal and an application for a “Certificate of Probable Cause,” the judge who took your plea of guilty or no contest will review the documents carefully and accept or reject your appeal.
 If the Notice of Appeal and an application for a Certificate of Probable Cause are not filled out completely or correctly, the trial court judge can reject your appeal.
 That means you will lose your ability to appeal your conviction.
 There might be ways around it, but it makes things much more difficult.
 This is why it is critical to have an experienced California criminal appeals lawyer assisting you in filling out the application for a “Certificate of Probable Cause.”

 Step 2: Obtaining the Record, Briefing, and Arguing